Sperm Freezing

 Some men may choose to safeguard their future fertility options to use at a later date for a variety of reasons.
 Sperm freezing involves the collection, vitrification (freezing), and storage of sperm.
 Later, when the time is right, the sperm requires thawing to then be used in IVF or IUI.

-Chat with one of our consultants to find more information: 1800 674 792
+Chat with one of our team members to learn more on 1800 674 792

 Footer Aqua